NVIDIA/TensorRT-LLM/docs/source/advanced/batch-manager.md

 * `capacitySchedulerPolicy`, policy used to select the subset available requests in each iteration of the InflightBatching generation loop.
   - `MAX_UTILIZATION` packs as many requests as the underlying TRT engine can support in any iteration of the InflightBatching generation loop.
 While this is expected to maximize GPU throughput, it might require that some requests be paused and restarted depending on peak KV cache memory availability.
   - `GUARANTEED_NO_EVICT` uses KV cache more conservatively guaranteeing that a request, once started, will run to completion without eviction.
+  - `STATIC_BATCH` similarly to `GUARANTEED_NO_EVICT` schedules the maximum possible batch size without eviction.
+New requests are scheduled only after all requests in the previous batch have finished.

 ### Optional GptManager parameters
 * `TrtGptModelOptionalParams` class encapsulates the following fields: